0xdeafcafe/pillar-box/README.md

 - No need to copy and paste codes from messages, or switch between apps
 - Secure, nothing leaves your machine

-## Pre-cooked
+## How to use

 The easiest way to get started is to download the latest release from the [releases page](releases).
 Download both files:

-- `Pillar Box.zip` - The macOS application
+- `PillarBox.zip` - The macOS application
 - `pillar-box-chromium-extension.zip` - The Chromium extension

-Extract the app from the archive and run it, you may need to go to System Preferences > Privacy & Security > Full Disk Access and allow the app for it to run.
+Extract the app from the archive and run it, you may need to go to System Settings > Privacy & Security > Full Disk Access and allow the app for it to run.

 Extract the extension from the archive and navigate to `chrome://extensions/` in your browser.
 Enable "Developer mode" in the top right corner, click "Load unpacked" and select the extension you just extracted.

 That should be it, go to a website that requires an SMS code and you should see the code automatically filled in.

-## Running from source
+## Building from source

 ### macOS application

+After running you may need to go to System Settings > Privacy & Security > Full Disk Access and allow the app for it to run.

 ```bash
 $ cd postmaster